imixs/imixs-workflow/src/site/markdown/engine/setupservice.md

 ## Workflow Instance Status

 With the method 'getModelCount()' a client can check the status of the worklfow instance.
 The method returns the number of available workflow models.

+## The CDI SetupEvent

+The SetupService EJB provides an Observer Pattern based on CDI Events.
+The events are fired before the setup service finished.
+The Event is defined by the class:

+    org.imixs.workflow.engine.SetupEvent

+This _SetupEvent_ can be consumed by another Session Bean or managed bean implementing the @Observes annotation:

+	@Stateless
+	public class MySetupHandler {
+	    public void onEvent(@Observes SetuptEvent setupEvent){
+	        ... extend the setup .....
+    	}
+	}